What Is Exposition Of The Story

 Q: Can exposition be delivered through action?

 A: Absolutely!
 In fact, showing the exposition through action is often more effective than simply telling it.
-For example, instead of saying "She was a skilled warrior," show her skillfully defeating an opponent in combat.
+Here's one way to look at it: instead of saying "She was a skilled warrior," show her skillfully defeating an opponent in combat.

 Q: Is exposition only important at the beginning of a story?